kurdin/inferno-loadable/README.md

 But we can do better than that.

-Using most routing tools for React, a route is simply a component.
+Using most routing tools for Inferno, a route is simply a component.
 There's nothing particularly special about them (Sorry Ryan and Michael– you're what's special).
 So what if we optimized for splitting around components instead of routes?
 What would that get us?